 History of Faith

 For 100 years, Faith Baptist Bible College and Theological Seminary has been preparing men and women for God’s calling on their lives.
 See the rich history of God’s faithfulness to the ministry of Faith.
+Check out our Centennial page.

 In 1893 at the Chicago World’s Fair, William H. Jordan heard D. L. Moody speak about the importance of training Christian workers for the ministry.
 Deeply impressed by Moody’s vision, Jordan developed a burden to see schools established to carry on that vision.
 In 1921, he became pastor of Third Presbyterian Church in Omaha, Nebraska.
 There, the spark that D. L. Moody had ignited in Jordan produced a small, nondenominational Bible school known as the Omaha Bible Institute (OBI).
 Classes began in the summer of 1921 and continued for many years with Dr. Jordan as President of the school.